zouharvi/uds-snlp-tutorial/text-classification-1/main.md

 . . .

-How to turn multiple multi-class into a single multi-class?
+How to turn multiple {multi-class|binary} into a single multi-class?

 # Flat vs. Hiearchical